DianomiLtd/dianomi-ios-sdk/docs/sdk_configuration.md

 ## Setting an app User ID
 > Consider data privacy when sharing any User ID.

 If your app has the concept of a User ID, providing the SDK with that User ID may help Dianomi to better target adverts.
-Set User ID by calling `setUserId(...)`, e.g.
+Set User ID by setting `userID`, e.g.

 ```
 DianomiAdverts.shared.userID = "User ID"